Home » Security Camera Guides » Security Cameras Without WiFi? It’s Possible

 Image via Amazon

 Even without wifi, you can connect the DVR to SANSCO’s app in order to view the security system on your mobile device or computer.
-Unlike the ANNKE system, cables are 20 meters, which makes them about 5 foot longer.
-Perhaps owing to the lesser quality of the cameras, the price is also markedly cheaper.

 FAQ